touss59/MathExpressionParser/README.md

 # MathExpressionParser
+Project goals:

-The goal of this project is to build a parser and evaluator for basic mathematical expressions and to embrace functional programming in C#.
+- Build a parser and evaluator for basic mathematical expressions.
+- Embrace functional programming in C#.